enhance-dev/enhance-ssr/README.md

   `
 }
 ```
-Attribute state can be used to pass default state to the backing Web Component.
-Store is used to pass previously stored data, in an easy to access way, to all components in the tree.
+The store is used to pass state to all components in the tree.

 ### Slots
 Enhance supports the use of [`slots` in your custom element templates](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots).